Kidnap suspect known to missing Katie Kenyon, say police

 “Please do come and speak to us even if you think the information you have may not be important.”

-Ms Kenyon is described as white, 33, 5ft 9in, with shoulder-length blonde hair.
+Ms Kenyon is described as white, 5ft 9in, with shoulder-length strawberry blonde/ginger hair.

-She was last seen wearing a blue cardigan, light blue and white top, black leggings and flip flops.
+She was last seen wearing a blue shirt or jacket and white top, black leggings and flip flops.

 Her family, who say her disappearance is out of character, are being supported by specially trained officers.